Orochimarufan/lutris/README.rst

 does not impose anything.

 Lutris relies on various programs referenced as 'runners' to provide a vast library of games.
-These runners (with the exception of Steam,Desura and Web browsers) are provided by lutris, you don't need to install them with your package manager.
+These runners (with the exception of Steam and Web browsers) are provided by lutris, you don't need to install them with your package manager.
 We currently support the following runners:

 * Linux (Native games)
 * Steam
-* Desura (Experimental support)
 * Web browser
 * Wine
 * Wine + Steam